r03anurag/wordle/README.md

 A web application/game like NYT's [Wordle](https://www.nytimes.com/games/wordle/index.html), in which one is tasked with guessing the word in a limited number of tries.
 I added my own touch to this by adding the option to have words of length greater than five (between 5 and 8).
 Additionally, you can switch roles, and have the computer be the player, and you give it feedback.

 # Description
-[Wordle](https://www.nytimes.com/games/wordle/index.html) is a New York Times (NYT) game in which one is tasked with guessing the word in a limited number of tries, basd on feedback given.
+[Wordle](https://www.nytimes.com/games/wordle/index.html) is a New York Times (NYT) game in which one is tasked with guessing the word in a limited number of tries, based on feedback given.
 On each guess, the player is told which letters are correctly placed, misplaced, or non-existent in the word.

 # Getting Started